Skip to main content

 Here are common difficulties when hiring contractors in Singapore:

 • Misclassification.
 Most countries, including Singapore, set strict guidelines delineating contractors and employees.
-If local labor officials view your contractor as an employee, you could face legal consequences and fines.
+If local labor officials view your contractor as an employee, you could risk misclassification and face legal consequences and fines.

 • International payments.
 Paying contractors overseas is not as simple as setting up a PayPal account.
 Companies must find a solution such as contractor payments to ensure timely and secure payments.